kjlau0112/Yocto-etc-os-release/README.md

 2. Go back to build directory, bitbake os-release

-3.If bitbake os-release run succcessfully, bitbake the image again
+3. If bitbake os-release run succcessfully, bitbake the image again

 4. Unzip the tar file in a local folder